jayden38/mitum-currency-doc/docs/configuration.rst

+.. _node configure:

 Configuration
 =============

-* 노드 setting을 위한 configuration을 yml 형식으로 설정합니다.
+* The configuration for node setting is written in YAML.

 address
 -------------

-* local node의 address(url 주소에 대한 별칭)
+* local node의 address(alias for url address)

 .. code-block:: yml